M-Shemex/Front-end-mastery-roadmap/README.md

 - 🟢 **Revision** on JS fundamentals and dive deep into it using [Eloquent JS](https://eloquentjavascript.net/) and [js the definitive guide](https://www.oreilly.com/library/view/javascript-the-definitive/9781491952016/) ***[DONE]***
 - 🟢 **Create** a simple web using what you have learned ***[DONE]***
 ## Phase 2: Dive into Front-end Libraries/Frameworks and Advanced Collaboration. *[In progress]*
-- 🟢 **Learn React**: Begin with React basics, advance through modern hooks and state management, and evolve into creating dynamic, responsive web applications with ease. **[Done]**
+- 🟢 **Learn React**: Begin with React basics, advance through modern hooks and state management, and evolve into creating dynamic, responsive web applications with ease.
+[React Roadmap](https://github.com/M-Shemex/2nd-Phase-React/blob/main/README.md)
 - 🟢 **Advanced Git and GitHub Practices**: Enhance your collaboration skills with advanced Git techniques such as rebasing, squashing commits, and managing merge conflicts.
 Utilize GitHub for project management with Kanban boards, automated workflows, and code reviews, [Course](https://www.youtube.com/watch?v=ACOiGZoqC8w&list=PLDoPjvoNmBAw4eOj58MZPakHjaO3frVMF)
 - 🟢 **Angular**: Learn Angular framework for building robust and scalable web applications.
 - 🟢 **Vue.js**: Explore Vue.js for building interactive and reactive user interfaces.